 Monopoly Unicorns Vs. Llamas Board Game

-The Monopoly Unicorns Vs. Llamas Board Game For Ages 8 & Up (Amazon Exclusive) is a game meant to be played in teams (Team Unicorn and Team Llama), so there is some cooperation between players on the same team.
+The Monopoly Unicorns Vs. Llamas Board Game is a game meant to be played in teams (Team Unicorn and Team Llama), so there is some cooperation between players on the same team.

 It is very different than regular Monopoly in other ways as well.
 Instead of buying properties, your team is trying to claim the “titles” on the board, like Most Huggable or Sweetest.
 When all titles are claimed, the team with the most wins.